Interview with Stanley Bradford

 Description

 Stanley Bradford was working in a Reserved Occupation until he volunteered.
-The three services were represented but as he approached them in turn the army and navy both rejected him because of his work.
+The three services were considered but the army and navy both rejected him because of his work.
 The RAF said that since he was in Reserved Occupation he could only join as a volunteer for aircrew.
 He duly volunteered and began training as an air gunner.
 He went on to shoot down five aircraft and was awarded the DFM.
-He was injured on one operation and as a result of the pilot’s rapid descent to help him Stan also suffered a burst eardrum.
+He was injured on one operation and as a result of the pilot’s rapid descent to help him, Stan also suffered a burst eardrum.
 After one operation their flight engineer had a breakdown and was replaced by another engineer whose crew had been shot down.
-Flying over Sweden they found themselves escorted by the Swedes and also guided by a searchlight beam towards home.
+Flying over Sweden they found themselves escorted by the Swedes and guided by a searchlight beam towards home.
 On another occasion they came under attack from anti-aircraft fire from the Channel Islands when their navigation equipment was damaged.
 They were met and escorted home by a Typhoon from RAF Exeter.

 Creator